Announcing, our brand new Florida SUP guide…

 It’s no secret that Florida is a prime destination for stand up paddle boarding – from pristine beaches to wildlife-filled rivers, Florida truly is a paddle boarder’s dream.

 Did you know?
-In addition to the fact that Florida is well-known for its wide variety of beautiful SUP spots, the state is also home to a number of companies that manufacture inflatable SUPs such as iRocker, YOLO, and BOTE.
+In addition to the fact that Florida is well-known for its wide variety of beautiful SUP spots, the state is also home to a number of companies that manufacture inflatable SUPs such as iRocker, BOTE Boards, and YOLO.

 - St. Pete/Clearwater — A prime spot, with the bay and the gulf on either side.